RSSNext/rsshub-docs/src/joinus/advanced/use-cache.md

 The above code snippet from [Create Your Own RSSHub Route](/joinus/new-rss/start-code#better-reading-experience) shows how to use the cache to get the full text of the first comment of each issue. `cache.tryGet()` is used to determine if the data is already available within the cache.
 If it's not, the code retrieves the data and stores it in the cache.

-The object returned from the previous statement will be reused, and an extra `description` property will be added to it.
-The returned cache for each `item.link` will be `{ title, link, pubDate, author, category, description }`.
+The object returned from the previous statement will be reused, and an extra `content.html` property will be added to it.
+The returned cache for each `item.link` will be `{ title, link, pubDate, author, category, content.html }`.
 The next time the same path is requested, this processed cache will be used instead of making a request to the server and recomputing the data.

 :::warning